22 Best Books on HDL

 4."VLSI Chip Design with the Hardware Description Language VERILOG: An Introduction Based on a Large RISC Processor Design" by P Blinzer and E Cochlovius

-“VLSI Chip Design with the Hardware Description Language VERILOG: An Introduction Based on a Large RISC Processor Design” Book Review: This book discusses how a VLSI chip is designed with the use of hardware description language.
-Topics included are design of VLSI circuits, RISC architectures, short introduction to VERILOG, external specifications of behaviour.
-Other important topics mentioned are internal specifications of coarse structure, pipeline of the coarse structure model, synthesis of gate model, testing and testability.
-Figures and data tables with proper labelling are provided to explain the topics easily.
-This book is suitable for Circuit design students and undergraduate computer engineering students.
+“VLSI Chip Design with the Hardware Description Language VERILOG: An Introduction Based on a Large RISC Processor Design” Book Review: The focus of this book is on designing VLSI chips using hardware description language.
+The book covers topics such as VLSI circuit design, RISC architectures, an introduction to VERILOG, external specification of behavior, and internal specification of coarse structure.
+It also covers topics such as pipeline of the coarse structure model, synthesis of gate model, and testing and testability.
+The book is designed with figures, data tables, and clear labelling to facilitate easy understanding.
+It is ideal for undergraduate computer engineering and circuit design students.

 5."VHDL’92: The New Features of the VHDL Hardware Description Language (The Springer International Series in Engineering and Computer Science)" by Jean-Michel Bergé and Alain Fonkoua

-“VHDL’92: The New Features of the VHDL Hardware Description Language (The Springer International Series in Engineering and Computer Science)” Book Review: This book describes the latest features of VHDL hardware description language.
-New features included are new mechanisms in VHDL, VHDL designer.
-This book also explains how a VHDL ‘87 code can be converted into VHDL ‘92 easily without any bugs or discrepancies.
-Proper examples on design methodologies and performance are provided.
-This book is useful for all the VHDL designers and circuit design students.
+“VHDL’92: The New Features of the VHDL Hardware Description Language (The Springer International Series in Engineering and Computer Science)” Book Review: This book is a comprehensive guide to the latest features of the VHDL hardware description language, covering new mechanisms and the VHDL designer tool.
+It also provides guidance on converting VHDL ’87 code to VHDL ’92 with ease and without introducing errors or inconsistencies.
+With numerous examples on design methodologies and performance, this book is an essential resource for VHDL designers and students of circuit design alike.

 6."Verilog ― 2001: A Guide to the New Features of the Verilog® Hardware Description Language (The Springer International Series in Engineering and Computer Science)" by Stuart Sutherland